DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Methods

 \paragraph{Oligonucleotide design and synthesis.} For each codec configuration, the encoded payload sequences were right-padded with random nucleotides to obtain a common length of 126 nts.
 A configuration-specific 4-nt tag was then appended to the right of each sequence (see Table~\ref{tab:encoding_summary}), followed by the addition of a 20-nt forward primer $\mathsf{AGCGTGCGTTACTTAGATAC}$ and a 20-nt reverse primer $\mathsf{TCACCGTATTGCGTAGTATG}$.
 The resulting sequences had a total length of 170 nt, matching the maximum length supported by the synthesis provider GenScript.
 A single oligo pool containing all six configurations was synthesized.

 \paragraph{Constraint-based filtering.} For the filtered DNA-MGC+ variants, an excess pool of candidate sequences was first generated using the codec.
 The encoded payloads were then formatted to match the 170-nt oligonucleotide structure described above, including the configuration-specific tags and primers.
-The sequences were subsequently screened and retained only if they satisfied the following constraints: maximum homopolymer length $\leq 4$, GC content between 45\% and 55\%, and absence of di- and trinucleotide repeat motifs.
+The sequences were subsequently screened and retained only if they satisfied the following constraints: maximum homopolymer length $\leq 4$, GC content between 45\% and 55\%, and absence of di- and trinucleotide repeat motifs with four or more repetitions.
+For the chosen value of $\ell_{\text{out}}=16$, the DNA-MGC+ codec allows the generation of up to $2^{\ell_{\text{out}}}=65536$ candidate sequences, of which $35815$ ($54.65\%$) and $42349$ ($64.62\%$) satisfied all three constraints for designs A and B, respectively.
 For the retained sequences, the folding Gibbs free energy ($\Delta G$, in kcal/mol) was computed at~$55^{\circ}\mathrm{C}$, corresponding to the primer annealing temperature ($T_a$).
-Sequences with $\Delta G$ values closest to zero were preferentially selected.
-Histograms of the maximum homopolymer length, GC content, and $\Delta G$ for the encoded sequences of each of the six codec configurations are shown in Supplementary Fig. S3.
+The $1532$ and $2277$ sequences for designs A and B, respectively, whose $\Delta G$ values were closest to zero were then preferentially selected.
+Histograms of the maximum homopolymer length, GC content, and $\Delta G$ for the encoded sequences of each of the six codec configurations are shown in Supplementary Fig. S7.

 \paragraph{PCR, library preparation, and sequencing.} The oligo pool from GenScript, received dry, was resuspended to a concentration of 4.5~ng~$\mu$L$^{-1}$ using nuclease-free water.
 For PCR amplification, 2~$\mu$L of the resuspended oligo pool (4.5~ng~$\mu$L$^{-1}$) was mixed with 25~$\mu$L KAPA HiFi HotStart ReadyMix~2$\times$ (Roche), 1~$\mu$L of 10~$\mu$M forward primer, 1~$\mu$L of 10~$\mu$M reverse primer, and 21~$\mu$L nuclease-free water, yielding a final reaction volume of 50~$\mu$L. The reaction was prepared in three separate tubes.
 Thermocycling followed established protocols, consisting of an initial denaturation at $95^{\circ}$C for 5~min, followed by 30 cycles of denaturation at $95^{\circ}$C for 20~s, annealing at $55^{\circ}$C for 30~s, and extension at $72^{\circ}$C for 20~s.
 PCR products were subsequently purified using SPRI magnetic beads (Beckman Coulter) and analyzed on a BioAnalyzer system using the High Sensitivity DNA kit and reagents (Agilent Technologies).